-Barley Wood Nursery is set in 11 acres of park and woodland in the valley of the Congesbury Yeo River.
+Barley Wood Nursery is set in 11 acres of gardens, parkland and woodland in the valley of the Congresbury Yeo River.

 We use these unrivalled facilities to ensure that children in the nursery have ample opportunity for learning about the outdoors through play.

-Through using the grandeur of the house we have created individual rooms for each age, but still allowing movement through the building and into the outdoors.
+Through using the grandeur of the house, we have created individual rooms for each age group, but still allowing movement through the building and outside spaces.

 Our ‘Woodland Garden’ is a place where the imagination comes alive.
 Children can bug hunt, climb, balance and play in this natural environment.
-During the Summer, our older children can even enjoy sleeping in the peaceful environment of the woodland garden.
+During the summer we look to utilise the outdoors further, with the opportunity for nap time in the shade and picnics.

-Our ‘Babies Garden’ is dedicated to our younger children, with age appropriate areas and activities, including a giant sand pit for little ones to explore and use their newly found skills.
+Our ‘Nursery Garden’ is a key area for our younger children, with age appropriate areas and activities, where the youngest children can explore a wide range of textures and further develop their newly found gross motor skills.